 Update: There’s no getting away from it, Cambridge City boundary does include Cherry Hinton and Trumpington, so I’ve added those pubs (another 5) to the list, making it 92 pubs/bars prior to any of the expected openings.

-Finally, I’ll blog about each visit, but I don’t want this to be the most labour-intensive part of it, so I’ll simply try and capture a snapshot of each place – what beers are on, the ambience of the place and any distinguishing features (accompanied by single photos of the exterior and interior), who else is in there and snippets of conversation, that kind of thing – a bit like the observations in A Pub and It’s People.
-I’ll avoid any generalisations such as “serves two changing guest beers” – WhatPub has that covered – and I’ll try and reserve judgement – Tripadvisor is there for that.
+Finally, I’ll blog about each visit, but I don’t want this to be the most labour-intensive part of it, so I’ll simply try and capture a snapshot of each place – what beers are on, the ambience of the place and any distinguishing features (accompanied by single photos of the exterior and interior), who else is in there and snippets of conversation, that kind of thing – inspired by the observations in A Pub and It’s People.
+I’ll try to avoid any generalisations such as “serves two changing guest beers” – WhatPub has that covered – and I’ll try to reserve judgement – Tripadvisor is there for that.

 So here we go, roll on 2017… (see list above for the relevant blog posts for each pub/bar visited in 2017)